 Conclusion

 In this contribution, we propose to reduce the parsing complexity for some streaming applications that need to track the APS ID in the slice header.
-To obtain this fast parsing, the syntax element related to LMCS is set at an early stage of the slice header syntax table and the ALF and LMCS syntax elements are not decoded when the picture header is signaled in the slice header.
+To obtain this fast parsing, the syntax element related to LMCS and sclaing list are set at an early stage of the slice header syntax table and the ALF, scaling list and LMCS syntax elements are not decoded when the picture header is signaled in the slice header.

 Patent rights declaration(s)